bahamas10/xmlparse/README.md

 Command Line
 ------------

-Give an XML file as an argument to XMLParser.py, or pass in XML on stdin.
+Give an XML file as an argument to xmlparse.py, or pass in XML on stdin.

-    dave @ [ bahamas10 :: (SunOS) ] ~/dev/xmlparse $ cat example.xml
+    $ cat example.xml
     <sites>
     	<site rating="5">
     		<title>Dave Eddy</title>